 The Ridiculously Easy Ones

-Picture this: it's a week before Halloween, Zoom keeps freezing them out of science class, and the shipping cutoff for their costume looms large.
+Picture this: it's a week before Halloween, and the shipping cutoff for their costume looms large.
 Instead of giving yourself a headache, give yourself a break (you deserve it!) and opt for one of these easy costume ideas.
 They're DIY at its best — quick, fun, and easy to rewear once November 1st hits.
 Here are three fun options, and more here.

 Pete the Cat